When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Consequently, many breastfeeding mothers would be protected because, although they may not be covered under FLSA, they are likely covered under State Law.

-Additionally, the FLSA covers hospitals, schools, and government agencies despite the FLSA dollar volume requirement.
-The FLSA also covers domestic service employees, such as housekeepers, cooks, gardeners, nurses, or home health aides, if they receive at least $1,900 from one employer in a calendar year, or if they work a total of more than eight hours a week for one or more employers.
+Additionally, the FLSA covers domestic service employees, such as housekeepers, cooks, gardeners, nurses, or home health aides, if they receive at least $1,900 from one employer in a calendar year or work a total of more than eight hours a week for one or more employers.

 Pumping at Work Timeline Checklist